-Luca Turin writes of ‘les parfums fatigués’, those sly, ironic scents with a hint of overripe melon, a whiff of decay; scents that reek, basically, of decadence, even death.
+Luca Turin once wrote of ‘parfums fatigués’, those sly, ironic scents with hints of overripe melon and a whiff of decay; scents that reek, basically, of decadence, even death.
 Diorella (1972) is one such scent – a brilliant mix of fresh/stale; clean/dirty, at once citric and animalic.
-Dior somehow mastered this type of scent better than anyone else, that supercilious French fromage.
+Dior somehow mastered this type of scent better than anyone else, Guerlain included – that regally supercilious Parisian paradox of chic and fromage.
 Even the angelic Diorissimo has that corrupted aspect somewhere in the heart of its innocence; that depth and knowing.
-These scents have such style; a true fuck-you grace that can be almost daunting.
-And Diorling is possessed of similarly exquisite taste; restrained, low-registered, composed, but ready to pounce if required.
-I see it on the incestuous matriarch of Visconti’s ‘The Damned’, contemptuously lowering her lacquered eyelids, her ever-present cigarette…….; invincible, magnificent.
-That is, before her destruction at the hands (and body) of her son, played with malevolent disdain by the beautiful Helmut Berger.
+These scents have such style: a true, fuck-you grace that can be almost daunting.
+And Diorling is of course possessed of similarly exquisite taste; restrained, low-registered, composed, but, if required, quite ready to pounce.
+I see it on the incestuous matriarch of Visconti’s ‘The Damned’, contemptuously lowering her lacquered eyelids, her half-forgotten, ever-present cigarette……. invincible, magnificent.
+That is, before her destruction at the hands (and body) of her son, played with malevolent disdain by the beautiful, and ice-hearted Helmut Berger.

 The cruel vulnerability of a scent that tries to reason with your emotions even while dominating them.
-The laconic orange blossom, peach-tinted flowers layering a subtlely spiced, woody scent laced with tobacco and patchouli that soften to a complex, secretive series of moments (who was the Japanese woman that owned this perfume?
+The laconic orange blossom; peach-tinted flowers layering a subtlely spiced, wood-bedded scent laced with tobacco and patchouli that then softens to a complex, secretive series of moments (who was the Japanese woman that owned this perfume?
 Why did she discard such a treasure at a flea market?); gives nothing away, titillates you with visions of times forever gone.